Richard Childress

 Richard Reed Childress (born September 21, 1945) is an American former race car driver in NASCAR.
 Childress is the owner of Richard Childress Racing (RCR).
-In 2004, he opened a vineyard in the Yadkin Valley AVA near Lexington.
-Childress sat on the board of directors at the National Rifle Association of America until 2019.
+In 2004, he opened a vineyard in the Yadkin Valley AVA near Lexington, North Carolina.
+Childress sat on the board of directors at the National Rifle Association until 2019.
 Childress has been a co-owner of the Professional Bull Riders' Carolina Cowboys team since 2022.